nationalarchives/da-tre-github-actions/repo-check-docker-build-ecr-deploy/README.md

 This action produces one output.

-1. **version** : The version of the artifact that has been deployed
+1. **version** : The version of the container that has been deployed